KroSheChKa/PandaBot/README.md

 ```
 git clone https://github.com/KroSheChKa/PandaBot.git
 ```
-- Open cmd in the created folder or press RButton in folder and click "`Git Bash Here`" and paste that:
+- Open cmd in the created folder or press RButton in the folder and click "`Git Bash Here`" and paste that:
 ```
 pip install -r requirements.txt
 ```